Resham0007/Posture-detection-using-PoseNet-ML/README.md

 ml5.js: A friendly high-level interface to TensorFlow.js, providing simple machine learning models. p5.js: A library for creating visualizations and interactive content.

+## Features
+The model uses the Posenet model to detect human pose in real-time from a webcam.
+The model uses the keypoints detected by the Posenet to draw skeleton lines on the human pose.
+The model overlays images of spectacles and smoke on the nose keypoint.

 ## Advantages
 Real-time Detection: Capable of detecting body postures in real-time using a webcam.
 Ease of Use: ml5.js provides a simple interface for integrating PoseNet.